Why Hair Length and Style Matter to Casting Directors

 Just like wardrobe trends, hairstyles are often distinct to time periods.
 When submitting for jobs, you may see posts that say “no modern hairstyles,” which usually means the Casting Director is working on a period piece or flashback scene.
 So while your copper balayage or curly fade may be perfect for projects set in 2022, they probably won’t work for shows in other time periods.

 How do you know if your hairstyle is modern?
 Highlighting, ombre, or balayage dying techniques with natural or unnatural colors are considered too modern for most time periods.
 Also, contemporary braids, weaves, and extensions can make your look too current for period work.

 But don’t some hairstyles come back around?
 It’s true that many modern hairstyles are versions of popular looks from the past, but they are often updated to fit the current period.
 Don’t forget that Casting Directors are also matching the aesthetic of a movie or TV series, so even if you think your modern look could fit a certain time period, it may not fit the production’s idea of that time period.

 Keeping your hair information and photos up-to-date in your online profile is key to finding work with Central Casting.
 We use the photos you upload to your profile when determining the types of roles you can portray, so it’s extremely important that these photos always reflect your current look.
 Our Casting Directors recommend wearing your hair down for your current photo so they can clearly see how long your hair is.
-If you add additional photos in different looks, you can wear your hair in whatever style you prefer, but you should always have a photo in your file that shows your current hair length.
+If you add additional photos in different looks, you can wear your hair in whatever style you prefer, but you should always have a photo in your profile that shows your current hair length.